These horror books for teens mix mystery, ghost stories, and creepy adventures, perfect for young adults craving chills and twists.

 As Jacob begins to unravel more about his grandfather's childhood, he suspects he is being trailed by a monster only he can see.

-A haunting and out-of-the-ordinary read, debut author Ransom Rigg's first-person narration is convincing and absorbing, and every detail he draws our eye to is deftly woven into an unforgettable whole.
+A haunting and out-of-the-ordinary read, debut author Ransom Riggs's first-person narration is convincing and absorbing, and every detail he draws our eye to is deftly woven into an unforgettable whole.

 Interspersed with photos throughout, Miss Peregrine's Home for Peculiar Children is a truly atmospheric novel with plot twists, turns, and surprises that will delight readers of any age.

 Does Spook's warning against girls with pointy shoes include Alice?
-And what will happen if Thomas accidentally frees Mother Malkin, the evilest witch in the county ...?
+And what will happen if Thomas accidentally frees Mother Malkin, the most evil witch in the county ...?

 In the zombie-infested, post-apocalyptic America where Benny Imura lives, every teenager must find a job by the time they turn fifteen or get their rations cut in half.
 Benny doesn't want to apprentice as a zombie hunter with his boring older brother, Tom, but he has no choice.

-He expects a tedious job whacking zoms for cash--but what he gets is a vocation that will teach him what it means to be human.
+He expects a tedious job whacking zombies for cash, but what he gets is a vocation that will teach him what it means to be human.
 Acclaimed horror author Jonathan Maberry makes his young adult debut with this detail-rich depiction of a post-apocalyptic world where humanity has fallen, the dead have risen, and danger is always imminent.

 Conclusion